jylisadoney/intro-excel-2/1-advancedfunctions.md

 ## [Math and Trig](#math-and-trig)
 * Difference (no function exists)
-  * Click on the cell where you want to calculate the difference
+  * Click the cell where you want to calculate the difference
   * Type: =CellA-CellB
     * Example: =A2-A3
 * Divide (no function exists)
-  * Click on the cell where you want to calculate the quotient
+  * Click the cell where you want to calculate the quotient
   * Type: =CellA/CellB
     * Example: =A2/A3
 * <a href="https://support.office.com/en-us/article/product-function-8e6b5b24-90ee-4650-aeec-80982a0512ce" target="_blank">PRODUCT</a>: multiply cells